haduigon/react-fb-chat-landing/README.md

 # Reflection

 This is a simple, fully completed commercial project.
 It has been a great experience for me and an amazing team effort.
 I have utilized many new technologies and a few libraries for selct, input, etc. Successfully resolving several cumbersome issues.
 Additionally, I implemented a multi-language landing page using i18next.
-As a backend I wrote a simple script which get a request from client with a prompt, send it to openai api, get the response, create pdf file with content, save it and if you pay returns you a link for download.
+As a backend I wrote a simple script which gets a request from client with a prompt, sends it to openai api, gets the response, creates pdf file with content, saves it and if you pay returns you get a link for download.
 Probably, I will upload it little bit later.
 Project was deployed by my own on VPS Debian, using SSL.
 Feel free to improve my code and let me know about it %)